rohitsainis/contentstack-react-poc/README.md

-# Contentstack Hero Banner Component (POC)
+# Contentstack Personalized Hero Banner Component (POC)

 This repository contains a reusable **React wrapper component** for rendering a **Hero Banner** from Contentstack.
-UI developers can install it directly from GitHub and use it without writing Contentstack Delivery API calls or parsing JSON.
+UI developers can install it directly from GitHub and use it without writing Contentstack Delivery API calls, Personalize Edge API calls, or parsing JSON.

 This POC currently supports:

 * Contentstack Delivery SDK integration
-* Rendering a Hero Banner from a single entry
+* Rendering a Hero Banner (base or personalized variant)
-* Plug‑and‑play usage via `<PersonalizeProvider />` and `<PersonalizedHeroBanner />`
+* Plug-and-play usage via `<PersonalizeProvider />` and `<PersonalizedHeroBanner />`

-Personalization (Contentstack Personalize Edge SDK) will be added later.
+* Passing `travelType` from the UI to fetch personalized variants

 ---